-I am currently a biology professor and the department co-chair in the Biology and Community Health Science department.
-I have been teaching at TMCC for about 10 years.
+I am currently a biology professor and the department chair in the Biology and Public Health department.
+I have been teaching at TMCC for about 11 years.
 I received my PhD in Ecology, Evolution, and Conservation Biology at UNR.
 I studied the impacts of contraception to behavior in feral horses.
-I have also worked on projects with mountain lions, bighorn sheep, domestic cattle, and right now I am doing research on urban bobcat activity and health.
+I have also worked on projects with mountain lions, bighorn sheep, domestic cattle, and right now I am doing research on suburban bobcat activity and health.

 During the summer of 2019, I received an Erskine fellowship from the University of Canterbury in Christchurch, New Zealand teaching Animal Ecophysiology!